vefthroun/VEF2VF05CU/Verkefni3/FORM/README.md

 ---

 ### 3. Flask-WTF og WTForms
 The [Flask-WTF](https://flask-wtf.readthedocs.io/en/1.0.x/) extension provides your Flask application integration with WTForms.
-It uses Python classes to represent web forms (wrapper). `(venv) $ pip3 install flask-wtf`.
+It uses Python classes to represent web forms (wrapper). `(venv) $ pip install flask-wtf`.

 [WTForms](https://wtforms.readthedocs.io/en/3.0.x/) is a flexible forms validation and rendering library for Python web development.
 It can work with whatever web framework and template engine you choose.
 It supports data validation, CSRF protection etc.